 Spreading the World Cup around the globe drives the sport’s development, and FIFA’s Blatter says pushing into “new lands” creates an opportunity for countries to showcase their culture on an international stage.
 Critics of the selection process cite both institutional and philosophical problems.
 Some highlight the money-losing proposition for developing nations — such as Brazil – that might spend the funds in other ways.
 Others say the selection process is made a farce by corruption, a problem that taints many international sporting events, including the Olympics.
 While FIFA says it wants to root out the problems and has made changes to its corporate governance, critics say the moves haven’t gone far enough.
 Corporate sponsors such as Sony and Adidas – which provided a total of $404 million of sponsorship money to FIFA in 2013 – pressed the soccer body to fully investigate the allegations about Qatar’s bid.
-Emirates, the Dubai-based airline, dropped sponsorship of FIFA in 2014.
+Emirates, the Dubai-based airline, and other companies have dropped sponsorship of FIFA and the World Cup.

 The Reference Shelf